Built-up gun: Background

 The first built-up gun was designed by French artillery officer Alfred Thiéry in 1834 and tested not later than 1840.
 Also about 1840 another one was made by Daniel Treadwell, and yet another one was produced by Mersey Iron Works in Liverpool according to the John Ericsson's design.
 Sheffield architector John Frith received a patent on their manufacture in 1843.
-However, all these guns (whether made from cast iron, wrought iron or their combination) were not technologically practical before 1850s.
+However, all these guns (whether made from cast iron, wrought iron or their combination) were not technologically practical before the 1850s.

-In 1850s William Armstrong serially produced his rifled breechloaders with the same technology, and built-up, but very simple Parrott rifled muzzleloaders played a significant role in the US Civil War a decade later.
+In the 1850s William Armstrong serially produced his rifled breechloaders with the same technology, and built-up, but very simple Parrott rifled muzzleloaders played a significant role in the US Civil War a decade later.
 Blakely rifles also participated in that war, but on another side.
 Starting from the 1860s, built-up Krupp guns became a commercial success in Continental Europe.

 Velocity and range of artillery vary directly with pressure of gunpowder or smokeless powder gases pushing the shell out of a gun barrel.
 A gun will deform (or explode) if chamber pressures strain the barrel beyond the elastic limit of the metal from which it is made.
 Thickness of homogeneous cast iron gun barrels reached a useful limit at approximately one-half caliber.
 Additional thickness provided little practical benefit, since higher pressures generated cracks from the bore before the outer portion of the cylinder could respond, and those cracks would extend outward during subsequent firings.

 By 1870s the technology was widely adopted.
 Claverino's 1876 treatise on the "Resistance of Hollow Cylinders" was published in Giornale d'Artiglieria.
 The concept was to give exterior portions of the gun initial tension, gradually decreasing toward the interior, while giving interior parts a normal state of compression by the outer cylinders and wire windings.
 Theoretical maximum performance would be achieved if the inner cylinder forming the rifled bore were compressed to its elastic limit by surrounding elements while at rest before firing, and expanded to its elastic limit by internal gas pressure during firing.